Where do the best lessons in life come from? From Experience!

 7. How can I improve my chances of being selected?

 Your application can be enhanced with the inclusion of a completed TOP Lesson Evaluation Form (provided below) after teaching at least one lesson from either the Let's Explore Modern Germany or Germany In Focus instructional strategy guides.

 We ask that applicants document the workshops they have led on the résumé (CV) portion of their application form.
 One way to gain workshop leadership experience is by leading a TOP workshop.

 The application review committee reads applicants’ essays very carefully.
 It is recommended that someone proofread your essays before submission.
 It is also recommended that you reference current events and your students as motivators for traveling to Germany.
 Finally, successful applicants are specific with regards to describing the follow-through of post-tour responsibilities.

 This is a study tour.
 In fact, there is not much free time during the two weeks abroad.
 We ask that all participants come willing to engage, to learn, and to be able to absorb a lot of information during a fun, yet mentally and sometimes physically intense two weeks in Germany.

-Upon returning from Germany, each participant is required to 1) write a “unit of learning” consisting of one or more lessons and 2) conduct one TOP workshop at the local, district, state, regional, or national level by May 1, 2015.
+Upon returning from Germany, each participant is required to 1) write a “unit of learning” consisting of one or more lessons and 2) conduct one TOP workshop at the local, district, state, regional, or national level.
 The “unit” may consist of any “Germany-related” lessons of your choosing.